How to Set Up a Gitlab CI/CD pipeline to deploy a Next.js App to Firebase

 A definitive guide to setting up GitLab CI/CD pipeline for deploying a Next.js App to Firebase Hosting

 Congratulations 🎉 on launching your new blog.
 Now that you have a basic blog set up using Next.js, let's automate our deployment process to enhance efficiency.
 Next.js Apps are commonly deployed to Vercel or Netlify.
 But, lets explore some alternatives.
-In this article, we will see how we can set up a CI/CD pipeline for our Next.js app using Gitlab
+In this article, we will see how we can set up a CI/CD pipeline for our Next.js app using Gitlab Pipelines and deploy to Firebase App Hosting.
+This would apply to any other CI/CD pipelines such as Github Actions or Azure DevOps, as the trick remains the same.

 Prerequisites